 - Two completed fingerprint cards (available through most law enforcement agencies)

-Once your application is processed and approved by the Nevada Board of Accountancy you will receive you certificate and be a licensed CPA in the state of Nevada.
+Once your application is processed and approved by the Nevada Board of Accountancy, you will receive your certificate and become a CPA in Nevada.

 License Renewal and Continuing Education Requirements